ATDevOutreach/DataInternshipCodeChallengeMay2018/README.md

 ## Due: 23rd 9:00am May or Earlier

-##### There are six tasks in this challenge, <b>complete 1, 2 and 3 and write your answers in a ReadMe</b>.
-Then <b>choose between 4, 5, 6</b>.
+##### There are six tasks in this challenge, complete 1, 2 and 3 and write your answers in a ReadMe.
+Then choose between 4, 5, 6 and complete one of those.
 The submission instructions are specified at the bottom of the challenge page.

 ## Task 1
 ###### If you copy paste a set of steps more than 3 times, it’s time to write a what?